guifel/nocust-client-doc/README.md

-The amount of off-chain funds available for withdrawals may differ from the current off-chain balance.
+The amount of off-chain funds available for withdrawal may differ from the current off-chain balance.
 Recently acquired off-chain funds cannot be withdrawn instantly, they will be made fully available over time.
 Recently acquired funds will need between 36h and 72h (one full round) to be available.
 To check the current balance available for withdrawal call the function `getWithdrawalLimit` :